LIVE

 With this build you want to fight lots of small melee trash monsters with some elites mixed in.
 Try to stand next to your Enchantress so that she doesn't lure the mobs away from you.

 You deal pretty good damage to elites and can kill them on big enough maps but you still never want to fight just elites.
-You need some trash around to feed you progress, Echoing Fury stacks, and Oculus Rings.
+You need some trash around to feed you Echoing Fury stacks, Oculus Rings and blocks for Akarat's Awakening.

 Setups